 Glass ionomer fillings are not as strong once they set as hard as composite fillings and so they often do not create these above issues.

 Tooth coloured fillings often have a shorter lifespan than the Amalgam fillings.
 Studies conducted show varying longevity of fillings and it is thought that tooth coloured fillings generally last 5 to 7 years.
 If one is comparing tooth coloured fillings, then composite fillings will generally last longer than glass ionomer fillings.
+For more details on filling treatments check out our frequently asked questions section on dental fillings.

 For general information on a condition and treatment?
 Visit the British Dental Health Foundation.
 The BDHF is an independent charity dedicated to raising public awareness about the benefits of improving oral health.